SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
+            text: 'At MBLGTACC 2024, each breakout session will be 60 minutes long and take place on Saturday, October 26 and Sunday, October 27.'
+      -
+        type: paragraph
+        attrs:
+          textAlign: left
+          class: lead
+        content:
+          -
+            type: text
             marks:
               -
                 type: bold
-            text: 'More information will be available, and workshop submissions will be open, starting in April 2024.'
+            text: 'Workshop submissions will be open April 15, 2024.'
       -
         type: set
         attrs: